Information

 Application Process:

-After third term grades have been posted but before March 28th of the student’s senior year, students are responsible to submit an official transcript to the Honors Diploma committee along with a 300-word essay describing the service performed, and why the student believes they deserve this honor.
+After third term grades have been posted but before March 30th of the student’s senior year, students must complete the online Honors Diploma Application.
+Students are responsible for submitting an official transcript to the Honors Diploma committee, along with a 300-word essay describing the service performed, and why the student believes they deserve this honor.
 Students will be notified by the first week of May if their application has been approved for the honors diploma.

 Valedictorian & Salutatorian Guidelines